Away With The Steiners

 A good spot with a shallow entrance for the kids.

-This is a popular wadi with the locals and holiday makers so it actually has public toilets, shelters and a basic restaurant with a buffet style lunch on site.
+Because this is a popular destination for both locals and tourists, it is well-equipped with public toilets, shelters and a basic restaurant with a buffet style lunch on site.

 Heading ‘upstream’ to a different swimming area at Wadi Bani Khalid.